 Step 3: Steep for 20 minutes.

-Step 4: After steeping, strain the mixture through a fine-mesh sieve into another bowl, collecting the milk while leaving behind the cereal.
+Step 4: After steeping, strain the mixture through a fine-mesh sieve into another bowl, collecting the milk while leaving the cereal behind.
 Use the back of a large spoon to press the milk out of the cereal.

-Step 6: Whisk in 1/2 cup of sugar, 1/2 teaspoon of kosher salt, 1 teaspoon of vanilla extract, and 2 tablespoons of non-fat milk powder into the fruity pebble-flavored milk.
+Step 5: Whisk in 1/2 cup of sugar, 1/2 teaspoon of kosher salt, 1 teaspoon of vanilla extract, and 2 tablespoons of non-fat milk powder into the Fruity Pebble-flavored milk.
 Refrigerate the ice cream base for at least 4 hours or overnight to allow the flavors to meld and chill thoroughly.

 Drop in a couple of drops of pink food coloring.
 I used AmeriColor fuchsia to make it the pink color.
 The color without it is unappealing.